 and in that gap ?
 That gap between what and who I was and their approval were all their excuses.

-they, after all, just wanted me to be the best person I could be that's why who I was now was never good enough - they were being nice to me pointing this out.
+They, after all, just wanted me to be the best person I could be.
+That's why who I was now was never good enough - and they were being nice to me pointing this out.

 I hoped for something beyond her capability to give, and yes - I do see the irony in that.

 Yet she held out the hope of it.
-She really used it as a method of control and a way to get me to comply with her wants , needs and the way she wanted things to be.
-So she constantly held her love and her approval just out of reach, constantly moving it away from me.
+She really used it as a method of control and a way to get me to comply with her wants, needs, and the way she wanted things to be.
+So she constantly held her love and her approval just out of reach, always moving it away from me.
 Totally conditional.
 It is a sad, sick, lazy way to parent.